 The students were all white males.
-They wore suites and ties to class, then changed clothes and helped support the school while learning hands-on skills by working in wood and metal shops that made parts for Atlanta industries.
+They wore suits and ties to class, then changed clothes and helped support the school while they learned hands-on skills in wood and metal shops that made parts for Atlanta industries.

-More than a century has gone by since those days, but some things haven't changed much.
-In 1893 Georgia Tech and the University of Georgia played their first football game in Athens.
+More than a century has gone by since those days, but some things haven't changed much: In 1893 Georgia Tech and the University of Georgia played their first football game in Athens.
 Tech won by a score of 28-6.
-UGA students complained that the officiating wasn't fair and threw rocks at the Tech team as they ran to board the train back to Atlanta.
+UGA complained that the officiating wasn't fair and threw rocks at the Tech team as they ran to board the train back to Atlanta.

 Football gave Georgia Tech our first national exposure.
 We were barely 20 years old when our first paid coach, John Heisman, led the team to national prominence and later had the Heisman Trophy named for him.
-Most recently, it was our men's basketball team that achieved national prominence, and you will find that we excel in a number of sports, from volleyball and golf to club teams like rowing and lacrosse.
+Today, you will find that we excel in a number of sports, from golf and volleyball to club sports like rowing and sky diving.
 The majority of our seventeen intercollegiate teams compete in post-season competitions year after year.

 Now, for the second snapshot: Fast-forward about a half a century from 1888 to 1959, when I arrived at Georgia Tech as a freshman.
-By this time Atlanta was a noteworthy regional city of about 600,000 people and Tech was a noteworthy regional university with about 5,400 students.
+By this time Atlanta was a noteworthy regional city of about 600,000 people and Tech was a noteworthy regional university of about 5,400 students.
 Unfortunately, our campus capacity was designed for less than 3,000 students, so classes met from early morning until late at night, and even on Saturday.
 I can testify that you haven't lived until you've had a calculus class at 8:00 on Saturday morning.
 You will find that the class schedule has improved somewhat since then.

 Women had been admitted in 1952, and during my undergraduate days, each class level had about 30 women among its 1,300 to 1,400 students.
 While I was here in 1961, Georgia Tech became the first university in the Deep South to integrate voluntarily and enrolled three African American students.
-In contrast to what happened at many other universities in the Deep South, the admission of African American students at Tech was accepted by the student body without any issues.
+In contrast to what happened at many other universities in the region, the admission of African American students at Tech was accepted by the student body without any issues.

 Which brings me to the third snapshot: Georgia Tech today.
 Georgia Tech has grown from a good regional school into one of the top ten public universities in the United States.
-We rank among the nation's top 30 universities in the volume of research we conduct, and we are a world leader in emerging interdisciplinary fields like biotechnology, nanotechnology, human-computer interaction, and sustainable technology.
+We rank among the nation's top three dozen universities in the volume of research we conduct, and we are a world leader in emerging interdisciplinary fields like biotechnology, nanotechnology, human-computer interaction, and sustainable technology.
 Together with Berkeley and MIT, we lead the nation in the number of national research centers of excellence we have won.
 Our influence is growing in Washington D.C. as will as abroad through our international campuses and partnerships.

-Our enrollment today is about 16,800 students.
+Our enrollment today is more than 17,000 students.
 We have gone from two women to almost 5,000 and from three minority students to more than 6,000.
-And we are a national leader in graduating both women and minorities in engineering and science.
+And we are a national leader in graduating both women and minorities in engineering and the sciences.

 But you won't find all of these students here in Atlanta.
-We have four campuses on three continents, including Georgia Tech Savannah down on the coast, Georgia Tech Lorraine in France, and Georgia Tech Asia-Pacific in
+We have four campuses on three continents, including Georgia Tech Savannah down on the coast, Georgia Tech Lorraine in

-Singapore, and we offer 9 degrees over the Internet.
+France, and Georgia Tech Singapore.
+And we offer nine degrees over the Internet.
 All of these campuses and programs award Georgia Tech degrees to students who may never set foot on the Atlanta campus.